-Number: TAH-HSEC-00360 Status: Released Effective: Wednesday, January 18, 2023 Page 17 of 141
+Number: TAH-HSEC-00360 Status: Released Effective: Friday, February 7, 2025

-Table 3 Summary of Key Issues Raised and Outcomes of Consultation Undertaken for LW S1A-S6A Extraction Plan
+Table 3 Summary of Key Issues Raised and Outcomes of Consultation Undertaken for LW S1A-S6A Extraction Plan (referred to as per previous Department names)

 Stakeholder Description of Consultation Summary of Comments Tahmoor Coal Response NSW Department of Planning and Environment (DPE) - Resource Assessments A letter seeking approval of suitably qualified and experienced persons to prepare the Extraction Plan was sent on 14 September 2021.
 Approval of suitably qualified and experienced persons to prepare the Extraction Plan was received from DPE on 26 November 2021.
 Noted.
-A meeting was held between representatives of DPE (Jessie Evans and Gabrielle Allan) and Tahmoor Coal via teleconference on 20 December 2021.
-This meeting was an opportunity to outline the proposed LW S1A-S6A Extraction Plan, the key features in the Study Area to be monitored and managed, and stakeholder consultation currently in progress.
-DPE noted that Jessie Evans is taking over as point of contact for Tahmoor Coal from Stephen O'Donoghue.
-Noted. meeting was an opportunity to outline the proposed LW S1A-S6A Extraction Plan, the key features in the DPE asked how the proposed impact to the Aboriginal heritage item (AHIMS Site #52-2-4471, rockshelter) compares to the performance measures.
+A meeting was held between representatives of DPE (Jessie Evans and Gabrielle Allan) and Tahmoor Coal DPE noted that Jessie Evans is taking over as point of contact for Tahmoor Coal from Stephen O'Donoghue.
+Noted.
+LW S1A-S6A Extraction Plan, the key features in the DPE asked how the proposed impact to the Aboriginal heritage item (AHIMS Site #52-2-4471, rockshelter) compares to the performance measures.
+Tahmoor Coal advised that this would be addressed in the Heritage Management Plan as part of the Extraction Plan.
+Tahmoor Coal noted that there may be indirect harm and a partial loss of value for the item.
 DPE interested in management of the petrol station during subsidence.
 Tahmoor Coal noted that petrol stations have been successfully undermined by previous longwalls at Tahmoor Mine.
 A subsidence management plan for this property will be prepared to manage impacts from subsidence.
 DPE enquired how many landowners are above the A longwall series.
 Tahmoor Coal noted that the number is less than that for the B longwall series and most are situated along Caloola Road and nearby streets.
 Tahmoor Coal noted that consultation with all residents within the Study Area has started, including the provision of the resident information packs, and offering of Pre-Mining Inspections for those residents within the 20 mm subsidence contour for the first few longwalls.
 Tahmoor Coal noted that the next round of landholder consultation will be provided early 2022.
 DPIE advised that a meeting with DPE and other government agencies should coincide with lodgement of the Extraction Plan.
 The meeting should be an overview only to prepare agencies for their review of the Extraction Plan.
 A site visit should also be included.
 Tahmoor Coal will liaise with DPE to set up this meeting and site visit at the time of lodgement of the Extraction Plan.
 DPE advised that there are no set criteria to determine the involvement of the Independent Advisory Panel for Underground Mining (IAPUM), and the decision is made once government agency comments are received and reviewed.
 Noted.